-The lifecycle of an M&A transaction can be broadly split into 3 stages:
+The lifecycle of an M&A transaction can be broadly split into three stages:

-- 3.1 Stage 1: Pre-agreement documentation and processes; - 3.2 Stage 2: Completion documentation and processes; and

-3.3 Stage 3: Post-completion documentation and processes.
+- Stage 1: Pre-agreement documentation and processes; - Stage 2: Completion documentation and processes; and - Stage 3: Post-completion documentation and processes.

-The diagram below demonstrates the documentation that a Vendor and Purchaser can expect to negotiate in Stage 1 and Stage 2 of the transaction.
+The Figure 1 demonstrates the documentation that a vendor and purchaser can expect to negotiate in Stage 1 and Stage 2 of the transaction.